cemtorun/learning_web_dev/Section 7: Bootstrap/notes_week7.md

 # Section 7: Bootstrap

+Note: this chapter uses the 3rd version of bootstrap and not the 4th.
+Next units will use the 4th.

 ## What is Bootstrap

 HTML, CSS and JS framework for developing responsive, mobile first projects on the web.